Northern Ireland Restaurants

 Belfast has experienced an influx of au courant and internationally influenced restaurants, bistros, wine bars, and—as in Dublin—European-style café-bars where you can get good food most of the day and linger over a drink.
 Local produce and seasonal creativity are the order of the day with top-quality fresh local meat and experimental chefs constantly trying out new ideas.
 Traditional dishes,

 of course, still dominate some menus and include Guinness-and-beef pie; steak, chicken and pork; champ (creamy, buttery mashed potatoes with scallions); oysters from Strangford Lough; Ardglass herring; mussels from Dundrum; and smoked salmon from Glenarm.
-A widespread favorite is the Ulster fry, an inexpensive pub plate of bacon, black pudding, mushrooms, sausages, tomatoes, and eggs, served with potato or soda bread—one of the reasons Northern Ireland has a high rate of heart disease.
-The delights of ethnic restaurants, including Chinese, Japanese, Indian, Persian, and Thai, are available in Belfast, Derry, and in some smaller cities and towns.
-By the standards of the Republic or the United States, or even the rest of the United Kingdom, restaurant prices can be surprisingly moderate.
-A service charge of 10% may be indicated on the bill; it's customary to pay this, unless the service was bad.
+By the standards of the United States, or even the rest of the United Kingdom, restaurant prices can be surprisingly moderate.
+A service charge of 10% may be added to the bill; it's customary to pay this, unless the service was bad.